Adult, Family and Children's Services

 Foster Care Prevention

 Senior family services specialists for children and families in need of supportive services provide court ordered assessments, service planning and coordination of services.
-For more information, please contact the foster care prevention supervisor at 804-748-1193.
+For more information, please call 804-748-1100 and ask to speak to the coverage worker for family preservation.

 The Independent Living program seeks to assist foster care youth between the ages of 14 to 21 years of age by helping them to develop the basic skills needed to move from foster care to independence.
-For additional information, please contact the independent living coordinator at 804-717-6850.
+For additional information, please call 804-748-1100 and ask to speak to the permanency coverage worker.

 Chafee Foster Care Independence Program (CFCIP)